plenson/SnippetServer/README.md

 API-GATEWAY

-I've looked at setting up an API gateway in front of the service allowing me to vary the backend... but I'm running short of time to get this implimented.
+I've looked at setting up an API gateway in front of the service allowing me to vary the backend.

 Sharding